Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Introduction

-The structure of this paper is as follows.
 Section~\ref{sec:related} situates our contributions within the context of related work.
 Section~\ref{sec:model} formalizes our class of data corruptions and our key assumption.
 Section~\ref{sec:algo} proposes our procedure and demonstrates its performance in simulations.
 Section~\ref{sec:theory} theoretically justifies our procedure, and verifies the key assumption for nonlinear factor models.
 Section~\ref{sec:application} presents the semi-synthetic exercise and discusses limitations.
 Section~\ref{sec:conclusion} concludes.
-For readability, we reserve certain details for the appendix: additional examples in Appendix~\ref{sec:examples}, further empirical results in Appendix~\ref{sec:additional}, and nonlinear basis functions in Appendix~\ref{sec:dictionary}.